SHANISR/SHANISR/README.md

 - 👋 Hi, I’m @SHANISR
-- 🌱 I’m currently doing Btech in EEE at Government Engineering college Barton Hill
+- 🌱 I’m currently doing my Btech in EEE at Government Engineering college Barton Hill

-- 📫 How to reach me ...

 <!---
 SHANISR/SHANISR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.